 The Company accounts for its operations under Generally Accepted Accounting Principles for investment companies.
 On this basis, the principal measure of its financial performance is captioned "Net increase (decrease) in net assets from operations," which is the sum of three elements.
 The first element is "Net operating loss," which is the difference between the Company's income from interest, dividends, and fees and its operating expenses, net of applicable income tax benefit.
 The second element is "Net realized gain (loss) on investments," which is the difference between the proceeds received from dispositions of portfolio securities and their stated cost, net of applicable income tax provisions (benefits).
 These two elements are combined in the Company's financial statements and reported as "Net realized income (loss)."
-The third element, "Net (decrease) increase in unrealized appreciation on investments," is the net change in the fair value of the Company's investment portfolio, net of decrease in deferred income taxes that would become payable if the unrealized appreciation were realized through the sale or other disposition of the investment portfolio.
+The third element, "Net (decrease) increase in unrealized appreciation on investments," is the net change in the fair value of the Company's investment portfolio, and the reversal of previously recorded unrealized gain (loss) on investments sold or realized during the period, net of decrease in deferred income taxes that would become payable if the unrealized appreciation were realized through the sale or other disposition of the investment portfolio.